 Swallowing caustic or irritating substances: Including plants, cleaning products and chemicals.

-Excessive vomiting: Prolonged/chronic vomiting can lead to acid damage of the esophagus.
+Excessive vomiting: Prolonged/chronic vomiting can lead to acid damage to the esophagus.

 Thermal injury: Such as eating food, especially microwaved food, which is too hot and burns the esophagus.